fluencelabs/trust-graph/README.md

 Let's consider we have peers A, B and C:
 - Choose a peer A as an authority, set it as a root for the local TrustGraphs on all peers
-- Issue and put self-signed by peer A trust as a root trust
+- Issue and put self-signed by a peer A trust as a root trust
-- Issue trusts by peer A to peer B and peer C and put them on all peers
+- Issue trusts by a peer A a to peer B and a peer C, and put them on all peers
-- So for call `get_weight_from(targetPeer, peerA)` will reflect whether targetPeer is in a subnetwork ABC
+- So for a call `get_weight_from(targetPeer, peerA)` will reflect whether targetPeer is in a subnetwork ABC

 ### Service permission management